clamsproject/aapb-brandeis-datahousing/README.md

 }
 ```

-With a list of guids you get a dictionaray:
+With a list of guids you get a dictionary:

 ```bash
 curl -X POST 127.0.0.1:8001/storeapi/download \